NeverBehave/IX2-dl-alarm/readme.md

 ##### UBoot

-Pin, the top three pin (JP1) with jump is for 3.3v/5v mode, by default is 3.3v.
-Skip the first Pin (Which is the one from the right when you pointing the pin toward yourself, board facing up) and connect as following:
+- The top three pin (JP1) with jump is for 3.3v/5v mode, by default is 3.3v.
+- Skip the first Pin (Which is the one from the right when you pointing the pin toward yourself, board facing up) and connect as following:

 > Pin 1: Do NOT connect.
 This pin provides +3.3V and is not required for USB UART serial adapters.
 > Pin 2: TxD.
 Connect to RxD of the serial adapter.
 > Pin 3: GND.
 Connect to GND of the serial adapter.
 > Pin 4: RxD.
 Connect to TxD of the serial adapter.

+Connect console:

 ```
 screen /dev/ttyUSB{varies} 115200
 ```

 The following will show up:

 ```
         |  \/  | __ _ _ ____   _____| | |